 - Take a raincoat or a solid umbrella Even if you choose the best season (May or September), weather is unpredictable in the whole world with climate change.
 And Ireland is already unpredictable before climate change happened!
 It’s not for nothing that locals say you can experience the four seasons in one day!

 - Plan to stay several days The country is worth several days, even several weeks if you want to go beyond Galway!

 - Get a good travel insurance Visiting a doctor is not cheap, so make sure you are well covered!

 Galway is a vibrant and colourful town!
 It’s a very small town, so you can easily walk around.
 My favourite spot is the Latin Quarter.
 You’ll find plenty of shops, restaurants, and pubs obviously!
 Try their delicious seafood chowder and fish & chips.
 If you have good weather, also go to Eyre Square.
 It’s a park in the middle of the town where locals like to meet up.
 Also don’t miss Salthill Promenade, Spanish Arch, Galway Cathedral and St Nicholas’ Collegiate Church.

 Connemara is one of the most beautiful and untouched places I have seen in the world.
 It does not matter if it rains, if it is sunny, or grey.
 It’s so beautiful that any weather would do it justice!
 It has amazing lakes, hills, and white sandy beaches you would not even have imagined!
 Castlebar is a good base to start touring around the area.
 It’s a very lively town in County Mayo with great pubs and a nice atmosphere.

 South of Galway: Aran Islands

+The cliffs of the western side of Inis Mor Island are impressive and still completely natural and authentic!
 It reminds me of the Cliffs of Moher, much more famous but less authentic since a security glass fence has been built.

 So when you go to a pub, don’t forget to cheers with locals, saying “Sláinte”!